Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

 In this work, we employ deterministically loaded atom tweezer arrays~\cite{Endres2016,Barredo2016}, a powerful new platform for quantum simulation~\cite{Browaeys2020}, metrology~\cite{Madjarov2019,Young2020}, and information processing~\cite{Kaufman2021}, to advance atomic cavity QED from the few- to the many-body regime while preserving precise control over the cavity interaction of each individual atom.
 With such a tweezer array, we place a fixed number of $^{87}$Rb atoms at fully controlled positions along the axis of a strongly coupled Fabry-P\'{e}rot optical resonator~\cite{Liu2022,comment_zhang} [Fig.~\ref{fig:M1}(a)].
-This method improves upon the incomplete control of atom number, position, and motion in previous approaches used in trapped-atom and trapped-ion cavity QED experiments~\cite{Reiserer2015,Mivehvar2021}.
-By driving this emitter array with light propagating transverse to the cavity axis while monitoring the cavity emission, we demonstrate that photon cavity number scales as $N^2$ for super-radiant emission and sub-linearly for sub-radiant scattering, both in the low saturation regime
+This method improves upon the incomplete control of atom number, position, and motion in previous approaches used in trapped-atom and -ion cavity QED experiments~\cite{Reiserer2015,Mivehvar2021}.
+By driving this emitter array with light propagating transverse to the cavity axis while monitoring the cavity emission, we prepare both super- and sub-radiant (single-excitation) states.
+We characterize these states via the number of photons present in the cavity, which scales as $N^2$ for super-radiant states and sublinearly for sub-radiant ones.